linrunner/tlp-doc/installation/opensuse.rst

     zypper install tlp tlp-rdw

-*openSUSE Leap 15.4 and higher as well as Tumbleweed only*
+*openSUSE Leap 15.4 and higher as well as Tumbleweed*

 Uninstall the conflicting `power-profiles-daemon` package: ::